google/enjarify/README.md

-An experimental rewrite of Enjarify in Go for performance.
+An experimental rewrite of Enjarify in Go and Rust for performance.
 Warning: it will probably not be maintained or kept in sync with the Python version.

-To build, set your GOPATH to the go directory (or copy it into your existing GOPATH) and then run go build enjarify.
+To build the Go version, set your GOPATH to the go directory (or copy it into your existing GOPATH) and then run
+    go build enjarify

+To build the Rust version, switch to the enjarify-rs directory and run
+    cargo build --release.

 ### Disclaimer